nathanielfernandes/cf-discord-bot/README.md

 ### A Library for creating 'serverless' discord bots using cloudflare workers

-The library is meant to simplify the process of setting up a cloudflare worker discord bot that interactions with discord through slash commands.
+The libraries purpose is to simplify the process of creating cloudflare worker discord bots that interact with discord through slash commands.

 ## Progress